General Election 2025

 Limitations

-MLAs cannot directly command FIG officers except through decisions approved in Executive Council.
+MLAs cannot directly instruct government officers except through decisions approved by Executive Council.

 The Three Branches of Government